Filpill/blog-web/content/projects/2022-07-17-github-cli.md

 git add.
 git commit -m "first commit msg"
 ```
-To connect the remote repository to the the github server, you can write this command:
+To connect the remote repository to the Github server, you can write this command:

 ```bash
 git remote add origin git@github.com:github.com:github_username/repo_name.git
 ```

-To push your first commit into github, write this command (the -u flag sets a tracking reference upstream for the git pull command):
+To push your first commit into Github, write this command (the -u flag sets a tracking reference upstream for the git pull command):

 ```bash
 git push -u origin main